-First, commodity prices represent a portion of farm income that is highly visible and monitored by farmers.
+First, commodity prices represent a portion farm income that is highly visible and monitored by farmers.
 Second, commodity prices are highly correlated.
 Including a single commodity price may capture the expectations and trends of other prices.7 Finally, historical data on commodity prices are readily available.
 The daily commodity price of soybeans at the time of sale for each observation is included and a positive effect is expected.
 That is, an increase in the price of soybeans should be associated with an increase in expected farm income and an increase in the sale price.
-Farm profit levels were not utilized because each farm is operated differently.
-Some are profitable and some are not regardless of commodity prices.
-Using commodity prices rather than farm profitability removes this factor.